YunYang1994/tensorflow-yolov3/README.md

 ```
 ![image](./docs/images/611_result.jpg)
 ## part 3.
 Train on your own dataset
-Three files are requirements as follows:
+Three files are required as follows:

 - `dataset.txt`: